thlorenz/browserify-markdown-editor/README.md

 Playing with the code:

+- after checking out a new tag do `npm install` in order to update added dependencies
 - up til tag `003-static-server`:
   - `browserify main.js > bundle.js`
   - then `open index.html` in the browser